BANDY: THE TRUE TALE OF A COURAGEOUS CAPE COD CANADA GOOSE is a moving story about a one-legged goose.

 Lefty

-This year, they were the earliest to begin nesting.
-They chose a nest at the spot where we used to see them hang out, on the edge of the marsh on the side of the railroad tracks.
+The Lefties were the earliest to begin nesting in the spring of 2007.
+They chose a nest at the spot where we used to see them hang out, on the edge of the marsh beside the railroad tracks.
+When Mrs. Lefty was nesting, Lefty was often seen resting beside her, a very romantic sight, indeed.

 The Lefties at their nest, April 2007

+When we visited the nest site on Mother's Day (May 13, 2007), The Lefties were no longer there.
 They showed up at the park pond May 18 with a gang brood of 16 goslings ranging from a couple days old to about a week old.
 Since their goslings were the first to hatch at the nest site, we assumed the three largest were theirs.
 The next day, The Lefties were running around with zero goslings, then two days later, with eight.
 They ended up parenting about 40 goslings with two other couples.

 The Lefties' brood, May 18 2007

 The Lefties continued being gang brood parents all summer.
 They were excellent parents, remaining in the confines of the park the whole time, keeping themselves and their young charges safe from harm.
 Every single gosling had to be fairly proficient fliers before they could take them on a grand tour of the city ponds.
 They finally departed from the park August 9.
+The Lefties and their grown goslings returned to the park October 22, after an absence of two-and-a-half months.
+They showed up once more before migrating south.